webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 docker run -it webrecorder/browsertrix-crawler indexer --cancelCrawlId <crawl-id> --redisDedupeUrl ...
 ```

-This operational is not required - the data from the interrupted crawl will not be used in further dedupe, it will
+This operation is not required - the data from the interrupted crawl will not be used in further dedupe, it will
 simply free up the data on the Redis.

 #### With concurrent crawl support